 Zucchini Noodles with Cherry Tomato Pasta Sauce

-Zucchini Noodles with Cherry Tomato Pasta Sauce is one of my favorite Spiralizer dinners, and it’s something I make every summer!
-And once you make this amazing pasta sauce with cherry tomatoes, sausage, garlic, and herbs, you will want to make it over and over!
+These Zucchini Noodles with Cherry Tomato Pasta Sauce are a long-time favorite dinner I make every summer!
+And once you try this amazing pasta sauce with cherry tomatoes, sausage, garlic, and herbs, you’ll want to make it over and over!

 When the Spiralizer first came out, I got a little obsessed with Zucchini Noodles, and Zucchini Noodles with Cherry Tomato Pasta Sauce ended up being a dish I made over and over.
 Now years later, this is still a favorite zucchini noodle recipe, especially when I have cherry tomatoes that need to be used!
 So far anyone who hasn’t tried this amazing dish, I’m reminding you about it for my Friday Favorites post for today.